Doug Stanhope: 2010s

 On February 16, 2013, Stanhope debuted The Doug Stanhope Podcast, recorded out of his home in Bisbee, Arizona.
 In 2014, it was hosted by the All Things Comedy network.

 In May 2013, an appeal initiated by Stanhope raised nearly $126,000 for Rebecca Vitsmun and her family whose home was destroyed by the 2013 tornado in Moore, Oklahoma.
 He said he did so in support of her declared atheism, saying he admired her courage in a predominantly Christian state.

 In 2014, Stanhope announced on The Howard Stern Show that he was working with Johnny Depp on a show.
 According to Stanhope, Depp befriended him in Europe and had an unknown project in mind for him.
 He had a supporting role in the 2014 Chris Rock film Top Five, playing a police officer.

 Stanhope appeared on Bar Rescue as Jon Taffer's guest to watch the recon of the Pomona, California, bar Friar Tucks in an episode called "Storming the Castle".

 In May 2015, Stanhope announced that he was writing a book about his life with his mother, an occasional subject in his comedy.
 The book, entitled Digging Up Mother: A Love Story, was released on May 10, 2016, and includes a foreword by Johnny Depp.

 Stanhope filmed his comedy special No Place Like Home on November 21, 2015, at the Bisbee Royale in Bisbee.
 The film was produced by Johnny Depp.

+He appears in comedian Ray Harrington's 2015 documentary Be a Man.

 In June 2016, actress Amber Heard sued Stanhope for his "defamatory" claim that she was blackmailing her ex-husband Johnny Depp.
 Heard dropped the lawsuit in the aftermath of her and Depp's $7 million divorce settlement.